WreckingBANG/TeamStatus/README.md

 # TeamStatus
-A simple App for monitoring where your coworkors are at the moment.
+A simple App and lightweight Android App for monitoring where your coworkors are at the moment.